EPISODE 42 | Guests: Sean Matthews, president & CEO of Visix and Joe Murray, system engineer, Visix, Inc.

 Joe Murray: Right.

-Derek DeWitt: Alright.
+Derek DeWitt: All right.
 So thank you very much for talking to me today, Sean and Joe.

 Sean Matthews: Thank you.